ElizaBuff/PyBer_Analysis/README.md

  * How many rides does the average driver complete in day?
 * If average fare for rural riders and drivers should be higher, what is the appropriate proportion compared to urban cities?

 More information is needed to move forward.
 Before deciding to increase or decrease rates in any of the city types, Pyber should gather information about the average length of a ride in minutes.
 This would allow Pyber to make a more equitable decision when comparing the average fare per driver.
+After that analysis:
-After that analysis, if Pyber determines a fare adjustment is necessary, the next step will be to determine how an increased or decreased fare will affect supply and demand and ultimately Pyber's overall profit.
+* If Pyber determines a fare adjustment is necessary, the next step will be to determine how an increased or decreased fare will affect supply and demand and ultimately Pyber's overall profit.
+* If Pyber determines a fare adjustment is not necessary, the next step will be to equalize 140% increased rural fare for riders compared to the 300% increased rural fare per driver.